-If you have been injured in a car accident caused by a negligent driver, call the car accident attorneys at the law firm of Janet, Jenner & Suggs today to set up your free, no obligation legal consultation.
+If you have been injured in a car accident caused by a negligent driver, call the car accident attorneys at the law firm of Janet, Janet & Suggs today to set up your free, no obligation legal consultation.

 You may be entitled to compensation for your suffering, including property damage, injuries and lost income.